rontoyhacao/rontoyhacao/README.md

 - 💬 Ask me about how I started learning web development.
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: If I could have any superpower, it would be to time travel.
-Not to fix my mistakes but to reminisce the happy times of my life.
+Not to fix mistakes but to reminisce the happy memories.

 [![Email Badge](https://img.shields.io/badge/-Email-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:rptoyhacao@gmail.com)](mailto:rptoyhacao@gmail.com)
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=rontoyhacao)